 STA4000G: Study Abroad Capstone

-• Starting in Fall 2013, students can take this 1 credit hour course to fulfill their senior-seminar requirement, after completing a successful study abroad experience and 75 semester hours.
+• Students can take this 1 credit hour course to fulfill their senior-seminar requirement, after completing a successful study abroad experience and 75 semester hours.
 Students should be mindful of the number of credits they need to fulfill graduation requirements.

 • In STA4000G, students will exercise their abilities to think critically about their global education experiences.
 They will develop, summarize, and synthesize their individualized experience through readings, assignments, a reflective piece that may be submitted to the Electronic Writing Portfolio, an individualized project and a presentation.
 Full course proposal/information with outline can be downloaded from the CAA website.

 • Any student who has studied abroad prior to Fall 2014 are eligible for STA4000G this fall.
 Students who are planning to study abroad in Summer 2014 will be able to enroll, provided that they complete the experience abroad.
 In the event that they do not complete the experience abroad, they will need to drop the course.